 Students will need to have the following information prepared in order to register for the forum:

 - Coordinating Presenter (designated student who will be responsible for program) -- Name and MSU NetID

 - Additional Presenters (if applicable) -- Name and MSU NetID.
 Please add only undergraduate student co-presenters.
 We highly encourage groups to limit their size to 4 or fewer student presenters.

 - Mentor(s) (faculty, staff, and/or graduate student) -- Name and MSU NetID.
 Please contact us for assistance if your mentor is not from MSU.

 - Presentation Information -- Title of presentation, type (i.e., oral, poster, performance, or film/exhibit), category, abstract (draft version accepted at registration), and any special requests (accommodation requests, etc.).

 - Spartan Experience Record Information -- Every MSU student can receive recognition for their research or creative experiences on their Spartan Experience Record (SER), which is a transcript of your out-of-class activities.
-The questions in this next section will allow the Undergraduate Research staff to document your research/creative experience both in and out of class.
+The questions in this next section will allow the Undergraduate Research Office to document your research/creative experience both in and out of class.
 Experiences that qualify for your SER will be added automatically.

 - View our step-by-step registration guide

 - Foreign Exchange Students: Contact us for assistance with registration and adding co-presenters.

 - Mentors: Use this step-by-step guide on how to review student presentation information and approve their UURAF submission.